Housing Insight Report: June 2025

 Residential sales

-Transactions remain below May 2024 levels.
-Stock levels static at 38 per member branch; new instructions and appraisals edging downwards.
+Provisional sales volume data shows that completed transactions in May 2025 (the latest data available) were below May 2024 levels continuing the year-on-year trend.
+Stock levels remained static at 38 properties per member branch but new instructions and appraisals are edging downwards.

 Residential lettings